JustinTrenchcoat/ITP_Data_Analysis/README.md

 - from the experiment in testfield, the data structure is indeed weird: each measurement in one profile is not strictly arranged in time:
     - take `D:\EOAS\ITP_Data_Analysis\datasets\itp41cormat\cor1391.mat` for example, the first entry in its depth is 412.52 instead of 200
     - sort() does the work
-- Task: refilter the dataset to get the "golden standard" data: find the AW temp max and go deeper than that.
+- Task: refilter the dataset to get the "golden standard" data:
+    - Profile taken in the beaufort Gyre
+    - Deepest measurement is taken at least 2m deeper than where the AW temperature max appear.
 ---------------------------
 2025/05/30:
 - The golden standard dataset is out: we have in total of 23366 profiles.
 - Max depth difference in range of 200 to 600 meters below the sea is 88m.
-It is due to a measurement
 - Most (99%) of the abnormal depth difference occurs in ITP# 41. `05_analyze.py` looks into the dataset and would produce a summary.
 ----------------------------
 2025/06/02: